DmitriyListov/fulstack_test_pr/README.md

 1. Run Docker app on your pc;
 2. Open project in terminal and run command:

->docker-compose up --build
+>npm run docker:up

     Docker will installed all dependencies from

-3.Project will start on `localhost:3000`
+3. Project will start on `localhost:3000`;
+4. For stop the project run command:
+>npm run docker:down

 # Basic commands